 But how can it be done?

-The one translating should feel free to recompose the phrase, moving for example something that in Chinese is put at the end if in English it is required to place it at the beginning, or if it is simply clearer, more legible or elegant to do so.
+The translator should feel free to recompose the phrase, moving for example something that in Chinese is put at the end of the sentence to the beginning, if in English it is required or if it is simply clearer, easier to read or more elegant to do so.

-Obviously, this isn’t just limited to the phrase: if a phrase is too long, it can be broken up into smaller pieces.
+Obviously, this isn’t just limited to the parts of a sentence: if a phrase is too long, it can be broken up into smaller pieces.
 On the other hand, if there’s a bunch of small phrases they can be combined into a more complex phrase if we think that in English “we would say it like that”.

 This isn’t just a possibility: anyone who has ever translated from Chinese has done it, even without realizing it.
-We have added articles, prepositions, endings and verb tenses that don’t exist in Chinese because they have to be there in English; or subjects or verbs that were implied from the original text; or we’ve added additional explanations that weren’t in the text we’re translating (at times adding a note), because they are necessary for the English reader.
+We have added articles, prepositions, endings and verb tenses that are not there in Chinese because they have to be there in English; added subjects or verbs that were implied in the original text; we’ve added additional explanations that weren’t in the text we’re translating (at times adding a note), because they are necessary for the English reader.

-For example the phrase 去看看 (wǒ qù kànkan) can be translated as “I’ll go see it in a second”.
+For example, the phrase 去看看 (wǒ qù kànkan) can be translated as “I’ll go see it”.

-At the same time we mercilessly take away all expressions that would “burden” the reading, at times even entire portions of the text: if you think that the Italian reader doesn’t need it, take out the scissors!
+At the same time, we mercilessly take away all expressions that would “burden” the reading, at times even entire portions of the text: if you think that the English reader doesn’t need it, just cut it out!

-Often, without realizing it, we have also “lengthened” the original phrases to explain them better or we’ve contracted them because it isn’t necessary in English to dwell too much on things that perhaps have been already said before.
-This isn’t a matter of adding or removing but simply “extending” or “contracting” something already in the original text.
-Or in a word, “adapting” it.
+Often, without realizing it, we have also “lengthened” the original phrases to explain them better or we’ve contracted them because it isn’t necessary for English to dwell too much on things that perhaps have already been said before.
+This isn’t a matter of adding or removing but simply “extending” or “contracting” something already there, in the original text or, in one word, “adapting” it.

-The translator is also free to substitute original expressions with other more correct ones in the target language, so long as it doesn’t at all change what the author intended to say in the original text.
-Generally, you should aim for the functional equivalent (or practical), or find an expression that corresponds to what should be said in the same situation, using your own language.
+The translator is also free to substitute original expressions with other more correct ones in the target language, as long as it doesn’t at all change what the author intended to say in the original text.
+Generally, you should aim for the functional (or practical) equivalent, which means finding an expression that corresponds to what should be said in the same situation, using your own language.

-To give an example of a functional equivalent, the Chinese 晚安 (wǎn’ān) literally means “calm night”, but in practice it is the functional equivalent of our “goodnight”; when translating a person saying 晚安 to their child, we certainly wouldn’t say “calm night”, but would use the functional equivalent in English, “goodnight”.
+To give an example of a functional equivalent, the Chinese 晚安 (wǎn’ān) literally means “calm night”, but it practically works as the functional equivalent of our “goodnight”; when translating a person saying 晚安 to their child, we certainly wouldn’t say “calm night”, but would use the functional equivalent in English, “goodnight”.

 In the same way 吃饭了吗? (chīfàn le ma?) quite often doesn’t literally mean “have you eaten?”, but simply “how’s it going?”, “everything ok?”.

-The author has the possibility, need and responsibility to choose.
-It’s often not possible to render all meanings of a word and it is necessary to choose one; we can find various synonyms for the same term, and it’s up to us to choose the one that’s best suited; we can change a phrase either greatly or slightly, depending on what effect we want to give, thereby choosing to also intervene on the style.
+The author has the possibility, need, and responsibility to choose.
+It’s often not possible to render all meanings of a word and it is necessary to choose one; we can find various synonyms for the same term, and it’s up to us to choose the one that’s best suited; we can change a phrase either greatly or slightly, depending on what effect we want to give, thereby choosing to also make changes on the style.

 For the most part, when we choose to translate an expression there are three situations that may present themselves: